lmnzx/lucid/README.md

-# LucidDB: A simple Key-Value Database with Redis API Support
+# LucidDB: A simple Key-Value Database

-Lucid is a high-performance key-value database that supports the Redis API.
-It provides a fast and reliable storage for your applications.
-The server is implemented in C++. ensuring efficiency and low latency, while the client component is written in Rust, offering a safe and ergonomic interface for interacting with the database.
+Lucid is a high-performance key-value database.
+It provides fast and reliable storage for your applications.
+The server is implemented in C++, ensuring efficiency and low latency, while the client component is written in Rust, offering a safe and ergonomic interface for interacting with the database.

 ### Getting Started
 #### Prerequisites